iviacava/getting-cleaning-data-project/README.md

 ## Files

-The code takes for granted all the data is present in the same folder, un-compressed and without names altered.
+The files include:

 `CodeBook.md` describes the variables, the data, and any transformations or work that was performed to clean up the data.
-`run_analysis.R` contains all the code to perform the analyses described in the 5 steps.
+`run_analysis.R` contains the source code in R.
-The output of the 5th step is called `avgs_data.txt`, and uploaded in the course project's form.
+`avgs_data.txt` the final results.